 What is Turbo Mode?

 Turbo mode lets Transloadit parallelize or stream work so results become available earlier.
-We first introduced it for 🤖 /video/encode and 🤖 /video/concat — see our Turbo mode FAQ — and are now bringing similar benefits to document thumbnailing.
+We first introduced it for our 🤖 /video/encode and 🤖 /video/concat Robots, and are now bringing similar benefits to document thumbnailing.
+See our Turbo Mode FAQ to find out how it works.

 How it works for documents

-With Turbo mode enabled — enabled by default for document thumbnails — the 🤖 /document/thumbs Robot emits a result for each page as soon as that page is processed.
-You can opt out per Step by setting turbo: false if you prefer batched results.
-That means:
+Turbo mode is enabled by default for document thumbnails.
+Turbo mode allows the 🤖 /document/thumbs Robot to emit a result for each page as soon as that page is processed.
+If you prefer batched results, you can opt out per Step by setting turbo: false.

 • Faster pipelines: subsequent Steps (for example, image post-processing or storing) can begin while later pages are still being rendered.

 • Much faster resizing: when you specify width and/or height, extracted pages are resized in parallel on remote machines rather than queued sequentially on a single machine (concurrency of 1).
-This adds dramatic speedup that scales linearly with the number of pages.
+This results in a dramatic speedup that scales linearly with the number of pages.

 • Predictable ordering: results are still sorted by page.
 You can also inspect meta.thumb_index to determine a page’s index.

-This streaming behavior is especially useful for document viewers that need to show page previews as soon as possible, or pipelines where every second matters between ‘upload’ and ‘first usable preview’.
+This streaming behavior is especially useful for document viewers that need to show page previews as soon as possible, or pipelines in which every second matters between ‘upload’ and ‘first usable preview’.

 When to use it (and when not to)